 Please direct all questions about our programs to: email@example.com

 Questions specific to the online application should be referred to the BioMedCAS Help Desk.
 You can also reach them by phone at +1 (857) 304-2085.

-Students who have a firm commitment to a specific discipline may apply directly to their PhD program of interest.
-Students who chose this path typically have a specific lab that they want to join and have communicated with the program prior to submitting an application.
-Curricular requirements will vary by program.
+Students who have a firm commitment to a particular graduate program may be accepted directly into that graduate program.
+Apply to the PiBS graduate program and state your graduate program of interest in your application.
 Students who are interested in direct admission MUST reach out to the graduate program in your area of interest for guidance.

 Note : Applicants may only apply to one program for the University of Miami.